4mbl/notion-api-wrapper/README.md

 });
 ```

-Notion API responses can be quite verbose, so there is also options to simplify the results.
+Notion API responses can be quite verbose, so there are options to simplify the results.

 ```ts
 import { queryDataSource } from 'notion-api-wrapper';